Seteco/Somorrostro/statsd.md

    is a space separated list of IPs and ports to listen to.
 The format is `PROTOCOL:IP:PORT` - if `PORT` is omitted, the `default port` will be used.
 If `IP` is IPv6, it needs to be enclosed in `[]`. `IP` can also be ` * ` (to listen on all IPs) or even a hostname.

 - `update every (flushInterval) = 1` seconds, controls the frequency statsd will push the collected metrics to netdata charts.

+- `decimal detail = 1000` controls the number of fractional digits in gauges and histograms. netdata collects metrics using signed 64 bit integers and their fractional detail is controlled using multipliers and divisors.
+This setting is used to multiply all collected values to convert them to integers and is also set as the divisors, so that the final data will be a floating point number with this fractional detail (1000 = X.0 - X.999, 10000 = X.0 - X.9999, etc).

 The rest of the settings are discussed below.